 READ MORE: Internet & Phone Service in the Philippines

 The following information is more practical information that is helpful to know BEFORE traveling to the Philippines.

 Manila (MNL), Caticlan (MPH), Clark (CRK), Cebu (CEB), Davao (DVO), Iloilo (ILO), Puerto Princesa (PPS) are international gateways.
-Manila which is the main hub and served by more than 30 airlines for international flights.
+Manila’s airport is the main hub and served by more than 30 airlines offering for international flights.